Traditional Persian residential architecture: Characteristics of traditional Persian residential architecture

 Furthermore, Persian houses in central Iran were designed to make use of an ingenious systems of wind catchers that create unusually cool temperatures in the lower levels of the building.
 Thick massive walls were designed to keep the sun's heat out in the summertime while retaining the internal heat in the winters.

 Persia's distinctive artistic heritage with efficient yet ancient technical know-how thus created houses and spaces whose features were aesthetic talars and roofscapes with intriguing light wells, as well as intricate window and mirror works, paintings, reliefs, and a beautifully crafted iwan amidst comfortable residential spaces in hot arid regions.

-Whereas the geometrical rigor seen in the works such as those in Safavi era Isfahan invoke the perfect order of the celestial world, the vegetal ornamentation realized in the interiors of houses, testify to the Persian love of gardens.
+Whereas the geometrical rigor seen in the works such as those in the Safavid era Isfahan invoke the perfect order of the celestial world, the vegetal ornamentation realized in the interiors of houses, testifies to the Persian love of gardens.
 And the stucco carvings, frescoes, and paintings executed by royal craftsmen, exemplify the level of Persian aesthetics.